salcedoe/MtMdocs/docs/matlabBasics/Character.md

 ### regexp

-The function **`regexp`** is MATLAB's version of this an incredibly powerful search function.  **`regexp`** uses regular expressions to find these snippets of strings and performs some sort of operation on those characters / snippets.
+The function **`regexp`** is MATLAB's version of regular expressions.  **`regexp`** uses regular expressions to find these snippets of strings and performs some sort of operation on those characters / snippets.

 For example, consider the following character array: